Reinventing design of business

 The word “design” often brings to mind luxury or decoration.
 For Vincent Mok, Director of ReALLY Design, however, design is also about adding value to a business, which supports communication between companies and target customers, bringing more accurate business decisions.

-As a new company, ReALLY Design gained valuable insights by participating in last year’s HKTDC Hong Kong Gifts & Premium Fair and DesignInspire, both organised by the Hong Kong Trade Development Council (HKTDC).
+As a new company, ReALLY Design gained valuable insights by participating in the 2020 HKTDC Hong Kong Gifts & Premium Fair and DesignInspire, both organised by the Hong Kong Trade Development Council (HKTDC).
 Subsequently, they received orders from international companies such as Japanese sanitaryware manufacturer TOTO, reflecting the culture of “combining design and business”.

 Market research breakthrough